 Here are some great options:

-- Probiotic supplements– to restore healthy gut bacteria
+- Probiotic supplements– help restore healthy gut bacteria

 - Digestive enzymes – to support digestion and reduce bloating

-- L-glutamine powder – to help repair the gut lining
+- L-glutamine powder – supports gut lining repair and gut health

-If you have PCOS, explore our guide on the Best PCOS Supplements for Weight Loss to find gut-friendly supplements tailored to your needs.
+If you have PCOS or hormonal imbalances, you may also find our guide on Best PCOS Supplements for Weight Loss helpful, as it includes gut-friendly options tailored for women’s health.

 4. Manage Stress